-How do those in power manage to suppress healthy sexuality?
+How do those in power manage to repress healthy sexuality?

 As already mentioned in Why do women in the patriarchy get the bad end of the deal?, it was essential for all elites, at all points in history, that their possessions remain in the family or dynasty.
 This is why they had to be absolutely sure that the heirs genetically belong to the family.
 Without contraception, abortion or paternity tests there is only one secure possibility of determining one’s paternity without doubt: The biological mother of the child must have, without any exceptions whatsoever, only ever had sex with the biological father of the child.